 To refresh your memory, Heritage Box is the first kid’s subscription box that focuses on Black History and African History.
 They’re geared towards ages 5-12 but the owner told me they’re working on a preschool version, which I think is an awesome idea.
 The boxes are curated to provide a rich cultural understanding and open children’s eyes to the beauty of Africa.
 Sesame received the welcome box and the three things pictured were my favorites.
 You’ll have to check out the video to see everything else they include in the welcome box.

 If you’re struggling with choosing a theme for your Black History camp, you could always use the box as a guide.
 Check out the theme that you received and then follow steps 1-5.
 Plus, this is a great idea for teaching Black History 365.

 Looking for a grown up summer camp?
 Check out Raising an Advocate 101

 Want more great ideas to celebrate Black History?
-Click the picture to check out our new Black History Is American History curriculum.
+Check out our 3-month Black History is American History membership perfect for the summer months.